archf/ansible-fail2ban/README.md

 Add jails with custom filters.

-Example below bans IP if too many requests give a 403.
+Example below bans IP if too many requests give a 403 using a custom filter and custom ban action

 ```yaml
 - role: fail2ban